leocornus/leocornus.tracclient/wp-trac-client/readme.txt

 == Configuration ==

-The admin page on dashboard->General->Trac On Wordpress
+The admin page on dashboard->General->TracClient On Wordpress

 == Change Log ==